Bilobrans/Portfolio/README.md

 ## 👋 About Me

 Hi!
-I'm **Eduardo Bilobran Neves**, an **Industrial Engineering student** passionate about data analysis, process improvement, and automation.
+I'm **Eduardo Bilobran**, an **Industrial Engineering student** passionate about data analysis, process improvement, and automation.
 I enjoy solving real-world business challenges using **Excel, Power BI, Solver, Python**, and programming tools.
 I'm currently expanding my knowledge in **algorithms and Python** to enhance my analytical and technical skills.